 Christmas isn’t all about the presents, but it’s so much fun exchanging gifts with loved ones, and such a joy to see the excitement on a child’s face when they see their stocking overflowing with fun!

-25 Stocking Stuffer Ideas for Toddlers and Babies
+Stocking Stuffer Ideas for Toddlers

 This is a best-seller and for good reason.
 Babies and toddlers love listening to music, and studies have shown that listening to music (especially classic music like this toy plays) helps to develop cognitive and sensory skills, along with having positive emotional and intellectual effects.

-My son just LOVES playing with the beads on the handle of his Baby Einstein Musical Toy and dancing to the music (which is so cute to see 🙂 )
+Kids will love playing with the beads on the handle of his Baby Einstein Musical Toy and dancing to the music (which is so cute to see 🙂 )

 The perfect toy for making bath-time even more fun, this Light-Up Bath Goldfish is actually quite realistic looking, so if you’re scared of fish it might not be the best toy for you to get your little one haha!
-My son loves watching him “swim in the ocean.”

 These mini-sized musical toys are such a fun stocking stuffer that any toddler would love.
 They play both classic music and children’s songs, and the drum lights up to add to the fun 🙂